atomisthq/docs/docs/developer/glossary.md

 #### Atomist service
- the part of the Atomist platform that is operated by Atomist the company: the event hub, GraphQL endpoint, and web interface. [more info][architecture]
+ the part of the Atomist platform that is operated by Atomist the company: the event hub, GraphQL endpoint, and web interface. [more info](architecture.md)

 #### PushRule